Dusty plasma: Laboratory dusty plasmas

 Dusty plasmas are often studied in laboratory setups.
 The dust particles can be grown inside the plasma, or microparticles can be inserted.
 Usually, a low temperature plasma with a low degree of ionization is used.
 The microparticles then become the dominant component regarding the energy and momentum transport, and they can essentially be regarded as single-species system.
 This system can exist in all three classical phases, solid, liquid and gaseous, and can be used to study effects such as crystallization, wave and shock propagation, defect propagation, etc.

 When particles of micrometer-size are used, it is possible to observe the individual particles.
 Their movement is slow enough to be able to be observed with ordinary cameras, and the kinetics of the system can be studied.
 However, for micrometer-sized particles, gravity is a dominant force that disturbs the system.
 Thus, experiments are sometimes performed under microgravity conditions during parabolic flights or on board a space station.

+Dust plays also an important role in fusion plasma research.
+Magnetic confinement fusion energy generation requires burning D-T plasma discharges for extended periods, as anticipated for ITER and any Fusion Pilot Plant.
+However, this presents challenges related to dust formation inside the vacuum chamber, causing impurities and affecting performance.
+Dust particles, ranging from nano- to millimeter size, can be produced due to damage to plasma-facing components (PFCs) caused by high particle and heat fluxes.
+In fusion devices like ITER, disruptions caused by dust could significantly damage PFCs, and in-vessel dust inventory limits must be met.
+In some cases, dust (powders) can play a positive role, such as in-situ wall conditioning, suppression of edge-localized modes, and reduction of heat fluxes to the divertor.